Tyler Krieger: Cleveland Indians

 Krieger made his professional debut in 2016 with the Class A Lake County Captains, for whom he played second base, batted .313 with three home runs and 35 RBIs in 69 games that included a 23-game hitting streak, and was a mid-season Midwest League All Star.
 He was then promoted to the Class A-Advanced Lynchburg Hillcats during the season, for whom he batted .282 in 59 games with two home runs and 23 RBIs and was Carolina League Player of the Week on August 21.
 He was an MILB.com Cleveland Organization All Star, and in January 2017 MLB.com ranked him as the 10th-best minor league second baseman.
 He was ranked as the Indians' # 18 pre-2017 season prospect by MLBPipeline.com.

 In 2017 he played for the Akron RubberDucks in the Class AA Eastern League, batting .225/.303/.337 with six home runs, 43 RBIs, 12 stolen bases, and seven sacrifice hits (tied for 3rd in the league) in 119 games.
 After the season, the Indians assigned him to the Glendale Desert Dogs in the Arizona Fall League.

 He returned to the RubberDucks for the 2018 season, batting .276/.332/.372 with five home runs, 55 RBIs, and 19 stolen bases in 123 games, that included a 24-game hitting streak.
 He played 54 games in left field, 34 games in center field, and 17 games at second base.

 In 2019 he split the season between 48 games for the RubberDucks and 13 games for the Columbus Clippers of the Triple-A International League.
 In a combined 207 at bats he hit .208/.291/.309 with four home runs, 20 RBIs and 10 steals while playing 45 games at third base, 10 games in left field, two games at second base, and four games at DH.
 Kriegerdid not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Krieger spent the year with Triple-A Columbus, hitting .169/.223/.238 in 60 games for the team.
 Krieger elected free agency on November 7, 2021.

 Chicago White Sox

 On February 24, 2022, Krieger signed a minor league contract with the Chicago White Sox.
 Krieger was released by the White Sox organization prior to the season on April 5.

 Atlanta Braves

 On April 18, 2022, Krieger signed a minor league contract with the Atlanta Braves.
 He appeared in 7 games split between the Double-A Mississippi Braves and the rookie-level Florida Complex League Braves, going 4-for-28 with two RBI.
 On June 27, Krieger retired from professional baseball.

 Team Israel

 Krieger was the starting second baseman for Team Israel at the 2017 World Baseball Classic in March 2017.

+Personal life

+Krieger resides in Atlanta with his wife, Ashley ShahAhmadi, a sideline reporter for the Charlotte Hornets whom he married in 2023.